 2. Bring multiple buyers to the field

 Negotiations with only one buyer can be difficult to manage.
 If a buyer realizes that they’re the only interested party, they may use this knowledge to leverage additional concessions out of the deal.
 Consider branching out to new networks or methods to find a wide range of potential buyers.
 Through digital channels, you can find potential buyers from around the world.
-The more options you have, to more you can shift the power balance between buyer and seller.
+The more options you have, the more you can shift the power balance between buyer and seller.

 “Negotiating with just one buyer is a tricky situation.
-But in some cases, there will be only one buyer in real life,” explains Andre Barake, Senior Partner at GRT PARTNERS, a financial advisory firm focused in M&As.
+But in some cases, there will be only one buyer in real life,” explains Andre Barake, Senior Partner at GRT PARTNERS, a financial advisory firm focused on M&As.
 “Do the best you can to let them come to you.
 Remember you want someone to buy your company, not to sell it.
 Simple but powerful.”

 3. Sell your Business to a Person

 When you find a buyer, have them sign on behalf of both their company as well as themselves.
 In this way, the agreement is tied to the buyer as an individual so you can hold them personally accountable for the sale.
 This adds an extra layer of protection for you, the seller, in the case that the purchasing company is dissolved before fulfilling the purchasing price.

 Payments stretched out over a long period of time make for trickier handovers.
 Every company will experience a dip in revenues during an acquisition as the new buyers find their footing.
 During this time, monthly payments to the seller can tempt the buyer to renegotiate the sales agreement in line with current revenues or projections.

 By obtaining all or the majority of the purchase price at closing, you can ensure a clean break and stop purchase payments from being an extended drain on the buyer’s account.